shanti-jangam/Cadenza/README.md

 - **Melody Generation**: Create new melodies using MusicRNN
 - **Style-Based Generation**: Generate music in different styles
 - **Mood-Based Variations**: Adjust the emotional tone of generated music

-## Contributing

-We welcome contributions from developers, musicians, and AI enthusiasts.
-You can contribute by:
-- Reporting bugs
-- Suggesting new features
-- Submitting pull requests
-- Improving the user interface

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.